de-lachende-cavalier/findel/README.md

 1. (Optional) Set up a virtual environment;
 2. Install all the requirements (i.e., `pip install -r requirements.txt`);
-3. Install the project in editable mode (i.e., `pip install -e .`);
+3. Run the scripts in the `scripts/run_findel.sh`.

-4. Run the scripts in the `scripts/` directory with appropriate arguments.
+    3. (Note that this will run the entire pipeline, check the README in the `scripts/` directory if you want to run individual scripts)

-## Project Structure
+## Project structure

 ```
 findel/